Keith McKnight

 August 2008 to August 2010

 In my first job out of college, I worked on the TSA version of the game Myst.
 This “Courseware” was a hybrid of Flash and JavaScript, used for web-based training for employees of several government agencies.
-Working with 3D modelers and animators, we created interactive point-and-click simulations of machine operations and repair prodedures, as well as interpersonal communication and protocols.

 Other Points of Interest